 Little Amal is the internationally celebrated 12-foot puppet of a 10-year-old Syrian refugee girl at the heart of the Walk.
 Beginning her journey from the Syrian border, she carries a message of hope for displaced people everywhere, especially children who have been separated from their families.
 Her urgent message is simple – “don’t forget us.”

-The Laboratory for Global Performance and Politics and the Collaborative on Global Children's Issues at Georgetown University will welcome Little Amal with a large-scale community performance in Washington, D.C. on Tuesday, September 19.
-This special celebratory event begins with music at Freedom Plaza with a collective and performative procession alongside Amal, leading to her the U.S. Capitol, where a group of bi-partisan legislators are invited to greet her.
-All are invited to attend.
+The Laboratory for Global Performance and Politics and the Collaborative on Global Children's Issues at Georgetown University welcomed Little Amal with a large-scale community performance in Washington, D.C. on Tuesday, September 19.
+This special celebratory event began with music at Freedom Plaza with a collective and performative procession alongside Amal, leading to her the U.S. Capitol, where a group of bi-partisan legislators were invited to greet her.

 The Amal Walks Across America tour is produced by the Walk Productions in association with the Handspring Puppet Company.